-Workforce

-Engaging with our people enables us to create an inclusive company culture and a positive working environment.
+Y Workforce Engaging with our people enables us to create an inclusive company culture and a positive working environment.
 Our employees are our greatest asset.
 Engagement with our employees occurs via many different paths.
 In particular we have operated a Works Council for more than 20 years to ensure good communication with the workforce.
 The Works Council has elected representative from across the business.
 A sub-group from the representatives are also members of Ahlstrom-Munksjö's European Works Council.
 We hold regular crew meetings on site and these are augmented by regular presentations by senior group and business staff meetings to the whole workforce.
 Other engagement activities include Plant Safety Walks by senior staff, Scheduled Employee training days, regular employee surveys and the provision of question boxes as well as the provision of a confidential 'whistleblowing' help line.

-Feedback from our workforce garnered by the pathways listed to the right serve to inform the decision-making process of the
+Feedback from our workforce garnered by the pathways listed to the right serve to inform the decision-making process of the board.
+Community/wider society Contributing positively to wider society enables us to create stronger communities and have a positive environmental impact.

-Community/wider society

-Contributing positively to wider society enables us to create stronger communities and have a positive environmental impact.

-Ahlstrom-Munksjö Chirnside Limited recognises that it has a significant role to play within our community and wider society.
-As a large local employer we understand that our operations have the potential for significant impact within our community and we take our responsibilities seriously in this regard.
-We regularly engage with the wider community where many of our employees are drawn from.
-Examples of this are support to local charitable concerns, annual Family Fun Days on site where visitors can learn about our operations and tour our facilities, regular school visits to assist in education at both primary & secondary school levels and attendance at larger educational events hosted in our region.
-We regularly employ apprentices to develop young people's skills.
-Our sites have been Zero Waste to Landfill since 2013.

 The impact of our activities within our local community is always considered in decision making.
 Many of our products are designed to have a positive environmental impact and we consider that we lead the industry in terms of the sustainable products we produce and market.

-Approved by the board on 22 August 2022 and signed on its behalf by:
+Approved by the board on 28 March 2024 and signed on its behalf by: